Looking for a healthier grilled dinner this summer? This simple grilled tilapia topped with a sweet mojito salsa is perfect for any backyard bbq.

 - Place the tomato halves cut side down on a broiler-safe cooking pan.
 Brush olive oil over the tops of the tomatoes and sprinkle with salt & pepper.
 Broil for 2 minutes and then turn the tomatoes cut side up.
 Brush with a little more olive oil and salt & pepper.
 Broil for an additional 2-3 minutes.
 Watch carefully so they don't burn, it happens quickly.
 Remove pan from broiler and set tomatoes aside to cool.

 - Meanwhile, zest the limes.
 Then, using a paring knife, carefully peel away the outer peel of each lime and cut into wedges.
-Puree the lime wedges with the SPLENDA® Naturals Stevia Sweetener, mint, and a sprinkle of salt in a food processor until smooth.
-Scrape the puree into a medium sized bowl.
+Puree the lime wedges with the SPLENDA® Naturals Stevia Sweetener or sugar, mint, and a sprinkle of salt in a food processor until smooth.
+Scrape the puree into a medium-sized bowl.

 - Pulse the cooled tomatoes in the food processor until a chunky salsa texture is achieved.
 Add the tomatoes to the lime puree.
 Add remaining garlic and chopped shallot to the mixture and stir to combine.
 Season with salt to taste.